Rudd-O/ansible-samples/roles/mailserver/README.md

 ### Greylisting

+This section assumes that greylisting is activated (see `defaults/main.yml` for the right knob to turn it off).

 Your new mail server will reject any and all new e-mails from senders it hasn't seen for 60 seconds.
 This is *normal*.
 The sending servers will retry after a few minutes, after which the greylisting process will determine that the e-mail